ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Description

 Total count of configured SBD devices.
+Value is an integer greater than or equal to `0`.

 ## DRBD